 - BED affects 2.3% of adolescent females and 0.8% of males.8

 - For women, BED typically starts between the ages of 18 and 29.6

 - For men, BED typically starts between the ages of 45 and 59.6

 - As many as 30% of women enrolled in weight management programs may have BED.7

 If you are suffering from binge eating disorder, it is nothing to be ashamed of.
 Many people suffer from eating disorders and recover.

 We can help you find a binge eating disorder treatment program that specializes in treating people just like you.
-Call our helpline at 1-888-344-8837 to speak with a treatment advisor today.
+If you have health insurance, your insurance may cover eating disorder treatment.
+Call our helpline at to speak with a treatment advisor today.
 We are always available to answer your questions and discuss your options.

 .
 National Eating Disorders Association.
 Binge eating disorder.

 .
 Bulik, C. M., Sullivan, P. F. and Kendler, K. S. (2003).
 Genetic and environmental contributions to obesity and binge eating.
 International Journal Eating Disorders, 33: 293–298.